manuelarte/goslicespackagecheck/README.md

 ![version](https://img.shields.io/github/v/release/manuelarte/goslicespackagecheck)

 > [!NOTE]
-> This linter is archives because there is a way better alternative, `go run golang.org/x/tools/gopls/internal/analysis/modernize/cmd/modernize@latest -fix -test ./...`
+> This linter is archived because there is a way better alternative, `go run golang.org/x/tools/gopls/internal/analysis/modernize/cmd/modernize@latest -fix -test ./...`

 This 🧐 linter checks whether some of your functions can be replaced by already existing 🍕 [slices](https://pkg.go.dev/slices) functions.